|

 You can configure:

-- the printer properties: Printer name, orientation, print mode, number of copies.
+- printer properties: Printer name, orientation, print mode, number of copies.

 - the image position in the printed page as well as the margins,